PiotrWi/chess/README.md

 # Chess
+#LastMalboxRevision
+Historic brach containig:
+-Mailbox representation
+-Searching algorigms like: MinMax, AlfaBeta, PVS, MTD.
+Later on all are going to be maintained as "FullSearch".

 My own implementation of chess engine.
 It contains:
 * UCI application capable to work with xboard.
 * Console application to play with.